Spring weather is the perfect excuse for a road trip to hunt for resplendent tulip gardens in Connecticut.

-And in May the classic English gardens show off its spring blooms including the tantalizing tulip.
+And if you’re visiting CT in May, the classic English gardens show off its spring blooms including the tantalizing tulip.
 Stunning daffodils are also often spotted depending on when you plan your trip.

 Visitors can tour Hollister House’s ample acreage from April to October.

 An added plus is the charming eighteenth-century house and barn on the 25-acre property.

 And its location in Washington, Connecticut, is ideal for exploring more of the area on a day trip.
 There’s more than a few good reasons why it’s one of the most charming towns in Connecticut.